01 of 04

 Press the Paper Pulp Into Shape

-If you are using cookie cutters as molds to make plantable seed gift tags, place the cookie cutter onto a piece of plastic sheet or parchment paper and press the paper pulp firmly to get an even coverage.
-If you are not using a cookie cutter as a mold, press the paper into the required shape.
-Do not make the paper too thick as this will take longer to dry.
-Use a towel to press as much water as possible from the paper pulp.Continue to 4 of 4 below.
+If you are using cookie cutters as molds to make plantable seed gift tags, place them onto a piece of plastic wrap or parchment paper and press the paper pulp firmly inside for even coverage.
+If you are not using a cookie cutter as a mold, press the paper into the desired shape.
+Do not make the paper too thick, as this will take longer to dry.
+Use a towel to press as much water as possible from the pulp.Continue to 4 of 4 below.

 04 of 04

-Drying the seed paper quickly is essential, otherwise, the seeds will start to grow.
-Place the seed paper in a warm but not hot environment and ensure that air can circulate around it is the best way to get the paper to dry quickly.
-Blowing the seed paper with a hair dryer on a cool setting will also help the paper to dry.
+Drying the seed paper quickly is essential, otherwise, the seeds will start to sprout.
+Place the seed paper in a warm but not hot environment and ensure that air can circulate around it.
+Blowing the seed paper with a hairdryer on the cool setting will also help the paper to dry.
 When the seed paper is thoroughly dry it can be finished as required.
-Decorate the gift tag with a rubber stamp or two to give an attractive finish.
-Attach the gift tag with a ribbon or thread.
+Decorate the gift tag with a rubber stamp or two for an attractive finishing touch.
+Attach the gift tag with a ribbon or string.

 - Keep the off-cuts of the seed paper.
-These could be added to natural confetti for a wedding or simply packaged in a small bag to give as a gift.
+These could be used as a natural, eco-friendly confetti for an outdoor party or simply packaged in a small bag to give as a gift to a gardener.